Frequently Asked Questions

-In the registration you will be asked to submit basic information about you such as your name, nationality, date of birth, email, status of mother and father, year of exam results, overall exam grades, desired field of study, etc. You will also be required to submit an identification document, your exam results, and your final/most recent high school transcripts.
+In the registration process, you will be asked to submit basic information about you such as your name, nationality, date of birth, email, status of mother and father, year of exam results, overall exam grades, desired field of study, etc. You will also be required to submit an identification document, your exam results, and your final/most recent high school transcripts.

 What happens after I submit my registration?

 Within a few weeks of submitting your registration, you will be notified about whether you are eligible and have strong enough academic grades for the program.
-If you are invited to complete the full application for the programme, you will receive an email inviting you to proceed to the next round, the full application form.
+If you are invited to complete the full application for the program, you will receive an email inviting you to proceed to the next round, the full application form.